Fitness to practise (FTP) procedures

 Reviews of decisions

-Interim orders
+Interim orders tribunals

-A case that raises serious concern about safety of patients or others can be referred to the interim orders tribunal (IOT) at any stage.
-The Medical Practitioners Tribunal Service (MPTS) is a separate body responsible for both IOT and FTP hearings.
+A case that raises serious concern about the safety of patients or others can be referred to the interim orders tribunal (IOT) at any stage of a FTP investigation.

-Suspensions or conditions imposed by the IOT are reviewed every six months and will usually remain in place for up to 18 months if it takes that long for the GMC to undertake a full investigation into the allegations.
+Suspensions or conditions imposed by the IOT are reviewed every six months and will usually remain in place for up to 18 months if it takes that long for the GMC to do a full investigation into the allegations.
 They may be extended by a high court order.

 Adjudication stage and FTP tribunals: MPTS

 Once a doctor is referred to an FTP tribunal, the case management stage begins.
-There is usually a case review, generally a telephone conference, between the GMC and the solicitor instructed by the MDU.
+There is usually a case review, generally a phone conference, between the GMC and the solicitor instructed by the MDU.

 It will often take several months for a case to progress to an FTP tribunal hearing, during which time the GMC will investigate further and may seek expert evidence, as may the MDU.

-The FTP tribunal has three stages.
-First, the evidence is heard and the panel must determine whether or not the facts of the case are found proved.
-If the facts are not found proved, the case will not go to the second and third stages.
+The evidence is heard and the panel must determine whether or not the facts of the case are found proved.
+If the facts are not proved, the case will not go to the second and third stages.

 Evidence of this may come from testimonials from colleagues, patients and others.